Logarithmic Prismatic Cohomology via Logarithmic THH: Introduction

 There is a convenient basis for the topology on the log quasisyntomic site given by \emph{log quasiregular semiperfectoid rings} (see Definition \ref{def:logqrsperfd}).
 As in the non-log setting, there exists a surjection from some perfectoid ring onto the underlying commutative ring of every log quasiregular semiperfectoid ring $(S, Q)$.
 In addition, the commutative monoid $Q$ is semiperfect; its $p$-power map is surjective.

-Examples of log quasisyntomic morphisms include all\footnote{Under the present integrality hypotheses, the \emph{derived} log smooth morphisms of \cite{BLPO} are log smooth.} log smooth morphisms, and morphisms that are log lci in the eyes of Gabber's cotangent complex.\footnote{Any notion of log lci should be detected by Gabber's cotangent complex under integrality hypotheses.} A version of the log quasisyntomic site is also independently pursued in the work of Koshikawa--Yao \cite{KY22}: up to minor choices of technical conventions, the constructions agree.
+Examples of log quasisyntomic morphisms include morphisms that are smooth and lci in the eyes of the Gabber cotangent complex.
+Under integrality hypotheses, this recovers the usual notion of log smooth, see e.g.\ \cite[Section 4]{BLPO}.
+A version of the log quasisyntomic site is also independently pursued in the work of Koshikawa--Yao \cite{KY22}: up to minor choices of technical conventions, the constructions agree.